w3c/wai-tutorials/source/navigation/structure.html.erb.md

 status: editors-draft
 order: 2
 wcag_success_criteria:
-  - 1.4.1
 wcag_techniques:
-  - G14
-  - G182
-  - G183
-  - ARIA5
   - ARIA6
 ---

 Designing a good navigation is not a technical challenge but a content strategy one.
 Organizing the content of a website is fairly trivial on small websites, but grows into a huge task once the website grows larger.
-A simple and flat navigation structure makes it easy for the user to find information.

-Navigation laid out horizontally should only contain a few items, so they can be easily processed.
-Horizontal navigation can also be hard to read if there is little space, for example if the user is on a mobile phone or uses text enlargement.
+Simple navigations are usually easier to understand and navigate for all users.

-## Basic Markup
+## Basic markup

-To make people using assistive technology aware of the navigation, an landmark role of `navigation` should be used.
-Landmark roles provide much needed orientation on a page.
-The HTML5 `<nav>` element provides a simple way of denoting a navigation section on the page.
-As the accessibility of the `<nav>` element is not as widely spread as the landmark notation, both can be used to provide maximal coverage for marking up navigations.
+By using an `<nav>` element, non-visual users can access the navigation directly using the screen reader as it carries an explicit WAI-ARIA landmark role of `navigation`.
+If multiple `<nav>` elements (or `role="navigation"`) attributes can and should be used.

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

+**Note:** To ensure compatibility with slightly older browsers, the navigation role is added to the `<nav>` element in the code.

+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

 {::nomarkdown}
 <%= code_start('','HTML') %>